edouardb/accumulo-saltstack-pillar/README.rst

 Master configuration
 ********************

-This particular or any of your pillar prjects can be used on a Salt master by pulling it in as-is through an ext_pillar configuration in **/etc/salt/master**.
+This particular or any of your pillar projects can be used on a Salt master by pulling it in as-is through an ext_pillar configuration in **/etc/salt/master**.

 ::